-- Naina Minhas, Manager of NKS, MSc in Community Development and Health, Edinburgh University - Jane Jones, Director of NKS.
-Community development and health specialist, experience in participatory research, developing health indicators and evaluations of health projects. - Dr Claudia Martin, an experienced social researcher with relevant research and evaluation expertise and previously Research Director at the Scottish Centre for Social Research and Director of Scottish Health Feedback - Stephen Platt, Professor of Health Policy Research, University of Edinburgh, who has extensive expertise in the evaluation of health improvement interventions and the development of health-related indicators and measures. - Lyn Jones, formerly a Senior Lecturer in the Department of Public Health Sciences in the University of Edinburgh, then Director of Scottish Health Feedback and a Research Director in the Scottish Centre for Social Research.
+- Naina Minhas, Manager of NKS, MSc Community Development and Health, Edinburgh University - Jane Jones, member of NKS Board of Directors.
+An experienced Community Development and Health worker with experience in participatory research, developing health indicators and conducting evaluations of health projects. - Dr Claudia Martin, an experienced social researcher with relevant research and evaluation expertise and previously Research Director at the Scottish Centre for Social Research and Director of Scottish Health Feedback - Stephen Platt, Professor of Health Policy Research, University of Edinburgh, who has extensive expertise in the evaluation of health improvement interventions and the development of health-related indicators and measures. - Lyn Jones, formerly a Senior Lecturer in the Department of Public Health Sciences in the University of Edinburgh, then Director of Scottish Health Feedback and a Research Director in the Scottish Centre for Social Research.
 He has had extensive experience in the design and execution of research studies in the field of health and health services.